yurizabiyaka/audacity_stt/README.md

 # Remote Whisper Speech-to-Text for Audacity

-This repository provides an Audacity plugin that sends audio to an external Whisper-compatible speech-to-text (STT) service and creates a label track with word-level timing.
+This repository provides an Audacity plugin and a companion Windows pipe server that send audio to an external Whisper-compatible speech-to-text (STT) service and create a label track with word-level timing.

 ## ⭐ Recommended: Nyquist Plugin (Easy Installation)